status-im/handbook.status.im/src/remote-at-status/traveling-for-status.md

 The standard travel booking process uses [TravelPerk]("") for flights, trains, and accommodation, including Airbnbs.
 You can create individual or group itineraries.
 TravelPerk helps find better rates, provides support for travel changes and cancellations, and you can still pay with a personal card, if you want, and expense it.

-You can use your own car to drive to the event or meeting location.
+You can use your car to drive to the event or meeting location.
 In this case, you can expense the gas costs.

 We generally discourage using rental cars unless strictly necessary, so if you're thinking about renting one, please check with someone in People Ops first.